 Did you attend the CBA 40th Anniversary Convention and Trade Show?

-Check out these images from the 2017 CBA Convention.
-We’re looking forward to a 40th Anniversary Convention to remember!
+Check out these images from the 2018 CBA Convention.
+It was certainly a Convention to remember!

 Thank you to our 2018 CBA Convention Sponsors:

 Barret School of Banking

 Chateau on the Lake Spa & Resort

 Have You Seen Our 2018 Convention Speaker Lineup?